xp-runners/spec/spec/config.md

 ```

 ## Passing a config file
-The configuration file can be explicitely specified via `-c`:
+The configuration file can be explicitely specified via `-c`.
+If the file does not exist, an error is raised.

 ```sh
 $ xp -c .